Transport United FC: 2008

-2009 to present day
+2009–present

 The club's form slumped in 2009 as they won only three games and drew five to finish in fifth place out of eight teams, suffering 10–1 and 7–2 defeats at the hands of Yeedzin and Druk Star respectively.
 An improvement the following season saw them finish in third place, behind Drukpol on goal difference, but nine points behind winner Yeedzin, winning eight and drawing one of their twelve games.
 This period of stagnation continued in 2011 as they finished fourth.
 The next season, for the first time in their history, Transport United were relegated, finishing in second to last place, with their only points coming from two victories over bottom-placed team Nangpa.

 Their first season in the B-Division was not particularly successful; they failed to reach the final of the knock-out stage of the competition and so did not get the chance to compete against bottom two clubs in the A-Division for the chance to return to the top flight.

-They returned to the national stage in 2017, when they qualified from the Thimpu League (which now acts as the qualifiers for the Bhutan National League) into the 2017 Bhutan National League, placed second in the standings, only below Thimphu City.
+They returned to the national stage in 2017, when they qualified from the Thimphu League (which now acts as the qualifiers for the Bhutan National League) into the 2017 Bhutan National League, placed second in the standings, only below Thimphu City.
 In the Bhutan National League, they finished the season undefeated with 9 wins and 1 draw out of 10 matches, hence claiming their fifth national title and thus qualifying for the AFC Cup for the very first time.
 In the 2018 AFC Cup, they were drawn against India's 2016–17 Federation Cup winners Bengaluru FC in the preliminary stage.

+In November 2024, the club toured India and took part in the 40th edition of the Sikkim Gold Cup.